 Rub your hands on stainless steel.

-Yes.
-It’s true.
-You can literally rub your hands on stainless steel to get the onion smell off.
-No, not the refrigerator.
-Scale your thoughts back to smaller stainless objects like the kitchen sink.
-Start with the sides of your sink or even a spoon under running water.
-Rub your hands on the stainless steel and tap water for about 3 minutes.
+You can literally rub your hands on stainless steel to get the onion smell to go away.
+I don’t mean large scale stainless steel like your refrigerator door.
+Scale your thoughts back to smaller stainless objects like the kitchen sink or a spoon.
+Start with the sides of your sink or a spoon under running water.
+Rub your hands on the stainless steel and rinse with tap water for about 3 minutes.
 How effective is it?
-You can’t see it, but there is a chemical reaction happening between the onion smell in your pores and the stainless steel.
+You can’t see it, but there is a chemical reaction happening between the onion smell in your pores of your hands and the stainless steel.
 I tried this because I was already at the sink while cutting the onions.
 This works!

 Dip your hands in lemon juice or listerine.

-I will admit, this one burned.
+Tried it.
+This method burned!
 I tried the lemon juice trick once and forgot that I had a cut on my finger.
-Holy crap it burns.
-The acid of the lemon juice took over and did leave my hands smelling fresher, but my pride and feelings were hurt by the sting.
-I have heard that the recommended hand soak time for this method is about 2 or 3 minutes.
+The acid of the lemon juice took over and did leave my hands smelling fresher, but my feelings and hands were left hurt by the sting of the lemon juice.
+If you attempt to try this method, the recommended hand soak time is about 2 or 3 minutes.

 Rub coffee grounds on your hands.